 Thanks to NetGalley and G.P.
-Putnam’s Sons Books For Young Readers, for providing an eBook in exchange for an honest review.
+Putnam’s Sons Books for Young Readers for providing an eARC in exchange for an honest review.

 Release Date: Available Now